MICLab-Unicamp/LOCCA/README.md

    - Contains **Python scripts** with examples of loading, visualizing, and analyzing the images and annotations.
    - It also includes a guide on how to use the ITK-SNAP software.
    - Includes plots, 2D/3D visualizations, and basic analyses using libraries such as `nibabel`, `matplotlib`, `numpy`, and `SimpleITK`.
-   - All .ipynb files can be viewed directly in the browser via GitHub, without the need for download.
+   - All **.ipynb** (Jupyter Notebooks) files can be viewed directly in the browser via GitHub, without the need for download.

 4. **Tutorial PDF**
    - Practical guide on how to use **ITK-Snap** to view and edit images and annotations.